Fred "Sonic" Smith: Influence and legacy

 In 2003, Rolling Stone magazine ranked Smith #93 in its list of The 100 Greatest Guitarists of All Time.

 Patti Smith has spoken of how Fred Smith encouraged her writing, crediting his influence on a number of the songs she released after his death, as well as the prose works she created during their time together in Michigan.
 He was the inspiration for her song "Frederick", a single from her 1979 album Wave.
 Her 1996 album Gone Again features several songs inspired by, co-written by, or in tribute to, her late husband.

 The band Sonic Youth took its name from Smith's nickname.

 Inducted into West Virginia Music Hall of Fame 2018.
 Award given by Lenny Kaye and accepted by Patti Smith, Jesse Smith and Jackson Smith.

 Personal life

 Smith first married Sigrid Dobat; their only child died of SIDS.

-While still married, he met and began an affair with singer and poet Patti Smith.
-Patti Smith's guitarist, Lenny Kaye, introduced Fred and Patti before a show they were both playing.
+On March 9, 1976, Patti Smith's guitarist, Lenny Kaye, introduced Fred and Patti at Lafayette Coney Island in Detroit, as Smith has shared often and wrote about in her book, Bread of Angels.'
 The two subsequently married in 1980.

 The Smiths had two children together, a son, Jackson (born 1982), and a daughter, Jesse (born 1987).
-Jackson, a guitarist, was married to Meg White, formerly of the indie band The White Stripes.
+Jackson, a guitarist, later married Meg White, formerly of the indie band The White Stripes.
 Jesse is a pianist and composer.
-Both have performed on stage with their mother and the rest of the Patti Smith Group.
+Both have performed on stage with their mother and the rest of the Patti Smith Band.

 Death

-On November 4, 1994, Fred Smith died in Detroit, at age 46.
-He had been in poor health for years and succumbed to heart failure.
+On November 4, 1994, Fred Smith died of heart failure in Detroit, at age 46.